TikTok's website returns to India after five years, app still inaccessible - BusinessToday

 Ban on TikTok and other Chinese app

-The ban on TikTok, along with other Chinese apps, was initially imposed in June 2020 after tensions rose between India and China following the Galwan Valley incident.
-The recent return of TikTok's website coincides with a thaw in Indo-Sino relations, as illustrated by a recent meeting between PM Narendra Modi and Chinese Foreign Minister Wang Yi.
-During the meeting, discussions focused on maintaining peace, reopening border trade, and promoting investment.
-However, despite these improved diplomatic relations, no official announcement has been made by the Indian government about lifting restrictions on the app itself.
-The situation remains fluid as both nations navigate their complex relationship.
+The ban on TikTok, along with other Chinese apps, was imposed in June 2020 after tensions rose between India and China following the Galwan Valley incident.
+The apparent return of TikTok's website follows a thaw in Indo-Sino relations after a recent meeting between PM Narendra Modi and Chinese Foreign Minister Wang Yi.

+However, despite these improved diplomatic relations, no official announcement has been made by the Indian government about lifting restrictions on the Chinese apps.

 In June 2020, the Government of India issued a notification announcing a ban on 59 mobile applications, citing concerns over national security.
-Authorities stated that there was sufficient evidence to prove these apps were “engaged in activities prejudicial to the sovereignty and integrity of India, defence of India, security of the state, and public order.”
+Authorities stated that there was sufficient evidence to prove these apps were “engaged in activities prejudicial to the sovereignty and integrity of India, defence of India, security of the state, and public order.

+The list of prohibited apps included TikTok, SHAREit, UC Browser, CamScanner, Helo, Weibo, WeChat, Club Factory, Likee, Clash of Kings, DU Battery Saver, Kwai, Mi Community, CM Browser, Virus Cleaner, APUS Browser, ROMWE, Baidu Map, Newsdog, Beauty Plus, QQ Mail, Xender, QQ Music, QQ Newsfeed, Bigo Live, SelfieCity, Parallel Space, Mi Video Call Xiaomi, ES File Explorer, Viva Video QU, Meitu, Vigo Video, DU Recorder, Vault-Hide, Cache Cleaner DU App Studio, DU Cleaner, DU Browser, Hago Play With New Friends, Wonder Camera, Photo Wonder, QQ Player, We Meet, Sweet Selfie, Baidu Translate, Vmate, QQ International, QQ Security Center, QQ Launcher, U Video, V Fly Status Video, Mobile Legends, ChillChat, ChangApp, HoneyCam, Garena Free Fire, Onmyoji Arena.

 The Ministry of Information Technology exercised its powers under Section 69A of the Information Technology Act, 2000, along with the Information Technology (Procedure and Safeguards for Blocking of Access of Information by Public) Rules, 2009, to enforce the ban.
-The list of prohibited apps included some of the most widely used platforms in India, such as AliExpress TikTok, Shareit, UC Browser, Kwai, UC News, Vigo Video, Baidu Map, Clash of Kings, and DU Battery Saver, among others.

 India-China relations improve

-Interestingly, these developments unfolded as India and China appeared to be mending their strained ties.
+Interestingly, the reported developments unfolded as India and China appeared to be mending their strained ties.
 The thaw comes in the backdrop of US tariffs imposed on both countries by then-President Donald Trump, which pushed Beijing and New Delhi closer.

 White House joins TikTok